Isuzu Piazza

-The Isuzu Piazza is a small, sporty 3-door liftback coupé which was manufactured by Isuzu from 1981 until 1992 in two generations.
-The Isuzu Piazza was marketed as the Isuzu Impulse in North America and as the Holden Piazza in Australia.
+The Isuzu Piazza is a small, sporty 3-door liftback coupé which was manufactured by Isuzu from 1981–1993 across two generations, marketed also as the Isuzu Impulse in North America and as the Holden Piazza in Australia.

-The first generation Piazza was a rear-wheel drive car, and in the United Kingdom it was the first widely available Isuzu passenger car.
-The second generation was available as front-wheel drive or all-wheel drive.
-It was the basis for the lower-priced Gemini Coupé, known as the Geo Storm in the US market.
+The first generation Piazza used rear-wheel drive and in the United Kingdom it was the first widely available Isuzu passenger car.
+The second generation used front-wheel drive or all-wheel drive, and was marketed as the lower-priced Gemini Coupé and as the Geo Storm in the US market.

 As of 2010, the number of registered Impulses in North America totaled only 2,300, making Impulses very rare.